UK Spouse & Partner Visa 2026: The Complete Guide

 | ILR (settlement) — from 8 April 2026 | £3,226 per person |

 The IHS covers NHS access for the full duration of your visa and is paid upfront in full at the point of application.
-For an initial 33-month outside-UK application at the new fee, the combined upfront cost is approximately £5,169 (£2,064 fee + £3,105 IHS) before any legal fees, language tests, or document costs.
+For an initial 33-month outside-UK application at the current fee, the combined minimum upfront cost is approximately £5,169 (£2,064 fee + £3,105 IHS) before any legal fees, language tests, or document costs.
 A fee waiver may be available for in-country applications if you genuinely cannot afford the fee.

 How Long the Visa Lasts